-- 1. Start the system; see page 32.
+- 1. Start the system; see page 30.
 Start the HPS. - 2.
 Unclamp and clamp the crosshead lock cylinders.
 They should operate smoothly and quickly with no unusual noise.
 The Interlock status in the controlling software should indicate Normal when the crosshead is clamped. - 3.
 Loosen the crosshead support collars so that they can slide along the columns (use hex-bit socket and ratchet wrench).
-Allow them to rest on the top of the guide plate or on the lift cylinder support brackets (depending on frame model). - 4.
+Allow them to rest on the frame table. - 4.
 Unclamp the crosshead lock cylinders and operate the crosshead lift cylinders to move the crosshead through its full range of motion.
 It should move smoothly with no unusual noise or erratic motion. - 5.
 Return the crosshead to the desired operating position. - 6.
-Clamp the crosshead lock cylinders. - 7.
-Adjust the crosshead support collars on the columns so that they are in contact with the bottom of the crosshead (use hex-bit socket and ratchet wrench).
+Clamp the crosshead lock cylinders. - Adjust the crosshead support collars on the columns so that they are in contact with the bottom of the crosshead (use hex-bit socket and ratchet wrench).
 Secure the crosshead support collars to the columns.
-Tighten the cap screws to the torque specified in Table 11 on page 34 (use hex-bit socket and torque wrench). - 8.
-If you notice any problems resulting from this inspection, contact your local Instron Services department as directed on page 18 for immediate assistance.
+Tighten the cap screws to a torque of 68 N-m (50 lbf-ft) (use hex-bit socket and torque wrench).

+8. If you notice any problems resulting from this inspection, contact your local Instron Services department as directed on page 17 for immediate assistance.